 1. INTRODUCTION

-Renal disorders constitute a major clinical challenge in canine practice and are recognized as an important cause of morbidity and mortality in dogs.
-The kidneys play a crucial role in maintaining homeostasis by regulating fluid and electrolyte balance, eliminating metabolic waste products and performing endocrine functions.
+Renal disorders constitute a major clinical challenge in canine practice and recognized as an important cause of morbidity and mortality in dogs.
 Structural or functional impairment of the kidneys can result in systemic disturbances, often presenting with nonspecific clinical signs such as anorexia, vomiting, lethargy and altered urinary output, which may delay early diagnosis (O’Neill et al., 2013; Quinn, 2025).

 Canine renal disorders develop due to multiple etiological factors including chronic inflammatory or infectious conditions, prolonged dehydration, metabolic imbalances, exposure to nephrotoxic drugs or toxins and age-associated nephron loss (Pradhan et al., 2011; Mshelbwala et al., 2016; Devipriya et al., 2018).
 The occurrence and progression of renal diseases are further influenced by demographic factors such as age, breed and sex, as well as managemental practices including nutrition, deworming and vaccination status (Tufani et al., 2015; Karunanithy et al., 2019; Bargujar et al., 2021).